ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~

 Its only argument is an instance of `ValueType` (possibly taken from a
-singular query as in the example above).
+singular query, as in the example above).
 The result also is an
 instance of `ValueType`: an unsigned integer or `Nothing`.

 * If the argument value is a string, the result is the number of